14 Animals With Opposable Thumbs

 Most koalas’ lives are spent in trees; they rarely come to the ground unless they search for a new tree that offers a better food supply.

-Only eastern Australia and a few islands off its coasts, both in the south and east, are home to koalas.
+Koalas are found only in eastern Australia and a few islands off its coasts, both in the south and east.

 Despite not being classified as endangered by Australia, less than 100,000 koalas are thought to remain in the wild due to population declines over the past century.